andeevosters/kickstarter-analysis/README.md

 ![Outcomes based on campaign goals](https://github.com/andeevosters/kickstarter-analysis/blob/main/Outcomes_vs_Goals.png)

 ### Challenges and Difficulties Encountered
 Overall, there weren't many difficulties in doing this analysis.
-If you need some refreshing of Excel, however, here are a few things to consider.
-1. Because we wanted to analyze our first set of data by years, it took a bit to figure out how to break the year into months.
-It's worth Googling how to filter a year into months and quarters inside a pivot table.
+If you need some refreshing of Excel, however, it's worth Googling how to filter a year into months and quarters inside a pivot table.

-2. There is a small set of data that doesn't fall into the three outcomes defined by the assignment (successful, failed and canceled).
-This set is "live".
-A decision will need to be made on whether to include that data in the sample, if it means your results look different than what you're being asked to report.
-In our case, we weren't asked to report "live" outcomes.
-I chose to include them in my sample, but others may not have.

 ## Results
 ### Results of Outcomes Based on Launch Date